Gabriella Abutbol Rollerblades In A Thong And Pigtails

 The upload was a hit.
 It received more than 250 comments, 14,000-plus likes, and was viewed over 104,200 times in under 16 hours.

-The video followed another booty-baring post from the star that set pulses racing.
-Earlier this month, Gabriella posed on her knees in front of a popcorn machine for three stunning photos as she pulled down the back of her ripped blue jeans with both hands and showed off her tattoo.
+The video followed another booty-baring post from the star which set pulses racing.
+Earlier this month, Gabriella posed on her knees in front of a popcorn machine for three stunning photos.
+She pulled down the back of her ripped blue jeans with both hands and showed off her tattoo.

 "If you can tell your past self anything, what would it be?" she asked in the caption.